The next frontier of human coordination

 DAOs allow people to collaboratively channel common funds towards common missions.

-Online communities are like greenfield land.
-People can walk into it, meet others, share and discuss.
+Online communities are like an open green field.
+People can walk around, meet others, have conversations, share ideas, play fun games.

 What are some examples?